hoytnix/CMS/assets/pages/terms-of-use.md

 # Terms of Use

-## Terms of Use of Company Name
+## Terms of Use of {{ proj_title }}

-Welcome to the Company Name website (the "Website").
+Welcome to the {{ proj_title }} website (the "Website").

-Company Name provides this Website and Services to you subject to the notices, terms, and conditions set forth in these terms (the "Terms of Use").
+{{ proj_title }} provides this Website and Services to you subject to the notices, terms, and conditions set forth in these terms (the "Terms of Use").
 In addition, when you use any of our Services, you will be subject to the rules, guidelines, policies, terms, and conditions applicable to such service, and they are incorporated into this Terms of Use by this reference.

 These Terms of Use are effective as of April 03, 2020.